 No one was injured in the landing, but the helicopter did receive minor damage.

-The crew does have a spare helicopter on scene, so no services will be disrupted.
+The crew does have a spare helicopter on the scene so no services will be disrupted.

 Air-Evac says the incident is being looked into, and the damaged helicopter will be sent off for repairs.

-With single engine IFR we still have the problem of one motor.
+With single engine IFR, we still have the problem of one motor.
 If we are in the clouds and that one motor quits, we can't glide very far - maybe a half mile per thousand feet up - and we might not like the landing area underneath us.
-In my opinion, single-engine IFR is great as an added capability for a program that is predominantly restricted to visual flight conditions- because it offers a legal and sensible way to recover from a hazardous situation.
+Single-engine IFR is an added capability for a program that is predominantly restricted to visual flight conditions- because it offers a legal and sensible way to recover from a hazardous situation.
 But for real confidence in the clouds, two motors are better than one.

 Today, the passengers, who are also patients, are not able to ask questions about the aircraft they are being shoved into.
 There is no "truth in transport" requirement to tell patients or family members the risks and options available.
 But that is coming.

 Changing reimbursements must be reasonable and thought out.
 There are two mechanisms for doing this, grandfathering or sun-setting.